 Patrol supervisors, investigators and special units are encouraged to share information as much as reasonably possible.
+Unless otherwise directed, patrol officers shall report to shift briefing at the time and placed specified in proper uniform and equipment.
+They shall give careful attention to orders and instructions and shall refrain from unnecessary talking and movement.
 All supervisors and/or officers will be provided an opportunity to share information through daily patrol briefings, as time permits.